Garth (comics): Blackest Night

 In Blackest Night #2, Garth visits Aquaman's grave with Mera to relocate his remains to Atlantis, but they are interrupted by Aquaman, Tula, and Dolphin; now reanimated as Black Lanterns.
-A conflict ensues resulting in Garth's death and he is promptly reanimated as a member of the Black Lantern Corps.
+A conflict ensues, during which Garth is killed and reanimated as a Black Lantern.
 Soon afterwards, Tempest and other Black Lantern Titans appear to attack the Titans.
 They follow Dawn Granger, the current Dove, to Titans Tower, where more Black Lantern Titans are attacking the living heroes.

-Holly Granger (the current Hawk and Dove's partner who had shortly beforehand been killed and transformed into a Black Lantern) confronts Dove, overwhelming her and places her hand on Dove's chest to steal her heart.
-Dove suddenly radiates a white energy that completely destroys Holly's body and severs her connection to her ring.
+Holly Granger (Dawn's sister, who had shortly beforehand been killed and transformed into a Black Lantern) confronts Dove, overwhelming her and attempting to take her heart.
+Dove suddenly radiates a white energy that destroys Holly's body and severs her connection to her ring.
 Dove then turns the light on the other Black Lanterns, destroying all but Hank Hall, Tempest, and Terra, who quickly retreat.
-Garth is later seen in Coast City, where he is destroyed by the Atom and Atrocitus after they combine their rings' powers.
+Garth is later seen in Coast City, where he is destroyed by the Atom and Atrocitus.

-In the aftermath of the battle at Coast City, Garth and Holly are given memorial statues in Titans Tower.

 The New 52 and beyond

-Following the 2011 "Flashpoint" storyline, and the subsequent New 52 reboot of the DC Comics' superhero continuity, Garth did not appear for some time.
-A passing reference to Garth was made in Red Hood and the Outlaws along with Cyborg, Lilith, Dick, Gar and a new unseen character named Dustin, as members of the Teen Titans that Starfire seemingly no longer remembers.
-Another reference is made in Aquaman, in which a shadowy Atlantean woman is seen reporting to the current King of Atlantis, Ocean Master, about the attacks made upon the boy born with purple eyes, who is believed by some to bring the end of Atlantis.
-Ocean Master orders the boy, whose name is revealed as Garth, to be returned to his mother unharmed.

-Garth has since made his appearance known and is among an elite force that Mera (who later is revealed to be her sister Siren) put together to hunt down Aquaman.
-Their ranks include besides Garth, King Shark, Scylla, Charybdis, and Ch'tok.
-Later, Garth is made Director of Communications of the newly established Atlantean embassy on land.
+Following the 2011 "Flashpoint" storyline and the subsequent New 52 reboot of the DC Comics continuity, Garth does not appear for some time.
+He is reintroduced as part of an elite force that Siren assembles to hunt down Aquaman, alongside King Shark, Scylla, Charybdis, and Ch'tok.
+Later, Garth is made Director of Communications of the Atlantean embassy on land.

-The Titans Hunt (2015–2016) series later establishes Garth was a part of the Teen Titans several years ago, along with Robin, Speedy, Wonder Girl and others, but like his teammates had his memories of their time together erased for his own safety.
+The Titans Hunt (2015–2016) series establishes that Garth was a member of the Teen Titans, but he and the other members had their memories of the group erased for their own safety.
 After the events of DC Rebirth, Garth is once again part of an older Titans team which includes Nightwing, Arsenal, Donna Troy, Lilith Clay, and the newly returned Wally West.
-Wally's return helps the group recover their full memories, establishing that they have all been friends since forming the Teen Titans as children.
+Wally's return helps the other members of the group recover their memories.

-Characterization
+The World's Finest: Teen Titans (2023–present) series revealed that Garth is sexually fluid, and dealing with this as a teenager led to problems in his romantic relationship with Donna Troy.